Chen-Steve/compliment/readme.md

-# git-complimenter
+# complimenter

-A delightful npm package designed to boost your spirits! `git-complimenter` compliments you every time you commit to a Git repository.
+A delightful npm package designed to boost your spirits! `complimenter` compliments you every time you commit to a Git repository.

 ## Features